gamedev44/illusionEngine/README.md

 # --INFO
+before you can use this you will need to read this as well to download the needed files. (https://github.com/gamedev44/illusionEngine/blob/main/IllusionSDK/Illusion/Extras/FBX%20SDK%20Readme%20doc.txt(
 --DIRECTORY FOLDER STRUCTURE (TRUNCATED FOR BETTER UNDERSTANDING & TO SAVE SIZE ON THIS README LOL)

 ALSO WE STILL NEED TO FIX SOME CONFIGURATION LAUNCH OPTIONS AND JSONS AS WELL AS POINTERS BEFORE THIS WILL WORK AGAIN.